bloominstituteoftechnology/Sprint-Challenge-Mongo/notes.md

 # Populate

+Population has to do with GET requests, not POST.

 Parameters:
   * **path** - either the path to populate (string), or an object specifying all parameters (object)
     ```